brandyquinlan/Day-Planner/README.md

 # Day-Planner

-## The Task
+## Description

-This project involved creating a simple calendar application that allows a user to save events for each hour of the day.
+A simple calendar application that allows a user to save events for each hour of the day.
 This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

 The [Moment.js](https://momentjs.com/) library is used to work with dates and times. `Moment.js`